 Nov.
 14 - Dec.
 15: At sea

-- Examine climate science, policy, and literature in their human social contexts
+- Examine climate science, policy, literature, and leadership in their human social contexts

 - Interact with leading researchers and writers in New England during the Woods Hole shore component, and in New Zealand during a week-long immersive case study prior to setting sail

-- Explore cities, islands, coastal regions, and glaciers affected by climate change
+- Explore cities, islands, coastal regions, and glaciers affected by and adapting to climate change

 - Acquire valuable climate leadership and communication skills through coursework, field research experiences, and digital storytelling

 Who Should Apply?

-This semester at sea program is designed for non-science majors who are interested in addressing climate change.
+This semester at sea program is designed for non-science majors who are passionate about addressing climate change in an actionable way.
 It allows students with a limited background in the sciences to explore climate-related issues while gaining science literacy through engaging and accessible research at sea.
 Open to all majors.

 - Leadership through shipboard and group project work